smartcat-labs/node-monkey/README.md

 requestLatency: 30
 ```

+> Note that any invalid property provided through the configuration file,
+e.g. negative latency, will cause the configuration to be replaced with
+the default one.

 Finally, to configure Cassandra to use the node monkey, append the following commands at the end of
 `cassandra-env.sh`: